f5devcentral/f5-agility-labs-sslviz/docs/class6/module2/lab4.rst

 Testing the Deployment
 ================================================================================

-You will now test the SSL Orchestrator Topology and perfom an attack against the applications to see the difference in behavior between the two Service Chains.
+You will now test the SSL Orchestrator Topology and perform an attack against the applications to see the difference in behavior between the two Service Chains.

 Access the Ubuntu-client Desktop